 In an entirely delightful and novel move, Blue Smoke put on a full roast meal during the half time break, with various meats, a lush looking pumpkin salad, and bread and butter pudding.
 Being a vegetarian, I gave it a miss, but can readily recommend the rosemary-flecked polenta fries (crispy on the outside, creamy on the inside) and fried Nepalese dumplings.
 Washing the whole lot down with a malty yet refreshing Cassels and Sons Lager, I felt ready for the second half.

 Daniel had graciously taken requests from the crowd, and started off with a young audience member’s pick (and my favourite), ‘Supernova’, featuring floating harmonics, and a simple beat driving through from the first chorus.
 As the afternoon drew to an end and the autumn sun dipped beneath the horizon, Daniel treated us to a few new pieces which he had promised himself he would play on this tour but not quite mustered the courage to until now (“I think you guys aren’t as scary as you look”).
-In a closing ode to his homeland, ‘The Coast of New South Wales’ brought to mind classic Australian landscapes, with a bittersweet sense of being on the road, far away from the ones you love.
-This was a common thread through a few of his songs, and one got the impression that the life of a wandering muso could takes a toll on the heart.
+Finishing up, Daniel’s ‘The Coast of New South Wales’ was a bittersweet ode to the Australian coastline and being on the road, far from the familiarity of home and loved ones.
+A common thread in many of his songs, one got the impression that the life of a wandering muso takes a toll on the heart.

 With any luck, Daniel will be back on our shores next year, but in the meantime he’s – of course – hitting the road back home in Australia.